Ocawesome101/cynosure-2-docs/readme.txt

       COMPONENT_WORLDSENSOR=[yn]

       COMPONENT_CARDDOCK=[yn]
         Whether to enable kernel support for automatically registering components in Computeronics card docks.
-This option is not very expensive.
+This option is not very expensive for code size.

       PREEMPT_MODE=<good|fast|none>
         How often to insert forced yields into loaded Lua code: